Ubisoft pays in-game tribute to fallen player

 He was widely praised for his humour and his ability to explain the game to new players, with Ubisoft calling him "one of the bright lights of our Siege community".

-It has also postponed an event he was due to commentate at, in his honour.
+It also postponed an event he was due to commentate at, in his honour.

 Stockley's video of his round-winning feat has been viewed almost 900,000 times on YouTube.